Facilitating our nature

 I work with Sports Teams

 Great teams in sport are the product of the era from which they come.
 But who leads the change?

-Do we actually know our area; what has happened, what is happening and ultimately the kind of place we want it to become.
+Do we actually know our area; what has happened, what is happening and ultimately what kind of place do we want it to become?

 It is my belief that a deeper connection to the answers to these questions allows access to a source of energy you won't find under a bench press or in a meeting discussing KPI's.
 It is in knowing ourselves intimately, in realising that something as simple as going for a run in the streets of your town or village serves to give hope to the village, that you are running not for yourself but for your place, and herelies the source.
 Out of the pitch and back to the community.

 One of the great untapped potentials of modern society is the strength, drive and order that the masculine in its true power can exact on all around it